The Closure Myth

 - It’s supposed to be reserved for the “most heinous” murders, but that implies that most murders are ordinary.
 There is no such thing as an “ordinary” murder for the grieving family left behind.
 Many families feel these kinds of distinctions are a slap in the face.

 - When the defendant and victim are related, families are even further torn apart.
 In a number of cases, for example, children must first cope with the murder of one parent and then suffer a new layer of trauma and grief when the other parent is executed for the crime.

 Case in point: Felicia Floyd was 11 when her father murdered her mother in a drunken rage.
 Felicia’s father was on death row in Georgia for 21 years, during which time the family was able to find some reconciliation.
 Felicia and her brother pleaded with the state not to execute their father, but were ignored.
 The execution left them orphans.

 Can we make the system faster?

 - The death penalty is irreversible.
 The process is longer because a life is on the line.
 Many of the extra procedures are legally required to reduce the risk of mistakes.
-And even these safeguards are not enough – at least 154 people have been exonerated from death row after waiting years or decades for the truth to come out.
-Streamlining the process would virtually guarantee the execution of an innocent person.
+Even these safeguards are not enough – at least 156 people have been exonerated from death row after waiting years or decades for the truth to come out.
+Streamlining the process would only heighten the already real risk of executing an innocent person.

 - Even states with the fewest protections and a faster process take years or decades to carry out an execution.
-In Texas, for example, there are people on death row who have been there for over two decades.
+In Texas, for example, 20% of the people on death row who have been there for over twenty years.5

 Death Penalty Overview